 Applicants should carefully consider the information provided in this Candidate Information Booklet relating to the role.
-It is in each applicant's interest to ensure that their application form provides a detailed and accurate account of experience, competencies, achievements and qualifications.
+It is in each applicant's interest to ensure that their CV and application form provides a detailed and accurate account of experience, competencies, achievements and qualifications.

-The information provided in this application form will be considered during the different stages of the selection process as follows:
+The information provided in the CV and application form will be considered during the different stages of the selection process as follows: